2026 Wind Chamber Music Courses

 ❋ Musical friendships through meeting new players from the UK and beyond

-What players have said about recent Wind Serenades courses:
+What players have said about Wind Serenades courses:

 “A wonderful week of music-making, relaxation, meeting amazing people and making memories.
 Thank you for an outstanding experience.”